The ‘passive house movement’ suits cool temperate regions best. So there are great opportunities in Australia, as well as other locations worldwide.

-For cool climates, such as those encountered in Tasmania, heating can represent a whopping fifty per cent of domestic electricity use.
+For cool climates, such as those encountered in Tasmania, heating can represent a whopping 50% of domestic electricity use.
 This reinforces the importance of insulation in keeping down bills and curbing carbon emissions.

 An important breakthrough was made for passive houses in February, 2016, when Dún Laoghaire-Rathdown County in south-east Dublin voted to adopt the passive house standard for all new buildings.
 The first of its kind in the English-speaking world, this motion was supported by councillors from nearly the whole political spectrum.

 Then, in May 2016, Dublin City Council passed a very similar motion that had been put up by the Green Party.
 Taking such a bold and proactive step is never straightforward, and in June Dublin’s unelected planners rejected the policy.
-However, this is not a done deal, and there will be pressure for passive house rules to be reinstated in the city’s development plan when it is finalised in November.
+However, this is not a done deal.
+There will be pressure for passive house rules to be reinstated in the city’s development plan when it is finalised in November.

 In the case of Ireland, passive house advocates argue that construction will incur no extra cost.
-For new Irish homes, a sixty per cent energy reduction target is already bringing construction methods close to passive house territory, and it will be fairly easy to piggy-back on top.
-In Ireland, construction represents only about 40 per cent of the cost of a new residence, and in countries where added costs apply, these have been estimated in the 5–10 per cent range.
+For new Irish homes, a 60% energy reduction target is already bringing construction methods close to passive house territory.
+Accordinly, it will be fairly easy to piggy-back on top.
+In Ireland, construction represents only about 40% of the cost of a new residence.
+In countries where added costs apply, these have been estimated in the 5–10% range.
 If there are any additional costs in Ireland as a result of these policies, they would be very small, comparatively speaking.

-For communities in Ireland, fuel poverty is a pressing issue, and it could be argued that the benefits of a huge reduction in heating costs outweigh a potential tiny increase in building costs.
+For communities in Ireland, fuel poverty is a pressing issue.
+It could therefore be argued that the benefits of a huge reduction in heating costs outweigh a potential tiny increase in building costs.